kfaseela/toc-openfga-incubation/projects/openfga/openfga-adopter-interview-readai.md

-# OpenFGA Adopter Interview - Read AI
+## OpenFGA Adopter Interview - Read AI
-**Status:** Draft

-**Meeting Time:** 2025-08-09
+**Meeting Time:** 8/9/2025
 **Meeting Record:** TBD

-## Attendees
+**Attendees:**
 - **TOC:** Faseela K, TOC Sponsor of KServe
 - **TOC Shadow:** Ricardo Aravena
-- **Adopter:** Andrew Powers, Software Engineering Manager at Read AI
+- **Adopter:** Andrew Powers, Software Engineering Manager, Read AI

----

-## About the Adopter Interview
-The intent of the interview is to ascertain the maturity and adoption of the OpenFGA project by adopters.
-Notes are recorded here for review and approval before inclusion in OpenFGA’s due diligence document.

----

-## Organization Intro
+### Organization Intro
-**Can you give us an overview of your organization and what it does?**
+### Can you give us an overview of your organization and what it does?
-Read AI is the fastest-growing meeting notetaker and AI assistant in the world, acting as a store of intelligence across meetings, messages, email, documents, and other workplace touchpoints.
-Based in Seattle and trusted by more than 100,000 organizations and 75% of the Fortune 500, the platform is adding over 1 million new customers every month.
-They value transparency and security based on robust, scalable authorization.
+Read AI is the fastest-growing meeting notetaker and AI assistant in the world, acting as a store of intelligence across meetings, messages, email, documents, and every workplace touchpoint.
+Based in Seattle and trusted by more than 100,000 organizations and 75% of the Fortune 500, the platform is adding over 1 million new customers every month who value its commitment to transparency and security based on robust, scalable authorization.

----

-## Motivation
+### Motivation
-**Compared with other products in this space (proprietary and open), what drew you to the project?**
+### Compared with other products in this space (proprietary and open), what drew you to the project?
 - Considered alternatives such as Authzed.
-- Previously used a proprietary authorization solution but faced performance and scalability issues.
+- Previously used a proprietary, organically built authorization solution, but faced performance and scalability issues.
 - Sought a solution with stronger sharing capabilities, standard best practices, and open source flexibility.
 - OpenFGA stood out for:
   - Clear and detailed documentation.
-  - Based on Google Zanzibar, aligning with desired product functionality.
+  - Based on Google Zanzibar, which aligned well with their desired product functionality.
-  - Approachable, supportive, and responsive maintainers.
+  - Maintainers who were approachable, supportive, and responsive.
   - Ability to self-host.
-  - Cost-effectiveness and high performance.
+  - Cost-effectiveness and performance compared to proprietary offerings.

----

-## Usage Scenario
+### Usage Scenario
-**How long has your organization used the project?**
+### How long has your organization used the project?
-- Evaluation began in February 2023.
+- Began evaluation in February 2023.
 - Running in production since April 28, 2023.

-**Main motivations to adopt and key features used today:**
+### What were the main motivations to adopt the project and which key features do you use today?
-- Need for scalable, reliable authorization with strong sharing semantics.
+- Adoption motivated by the need for scalable, reliable authorization with strong sharing semantics.
+- Using most of the core features.
-- Uses most core features and integrates with Postgres for persistence.
+- Integration with Postgres for persistence.

-**Current level of usage and scale:**
+### What is the current level of usage (pre-production, production) and scale?
-- Production.
+- **Production.**
-- Handles 5,200 requests per second under peak load with 20 ms p99 latency and 1.8 ms average latency.
+- Self-hosted OpenFGA service handles **5,200 requests/sec under peak load** with **20ms p99 latency** and **1.8ms average latency**.
-- Data store currently holds 5,323,283,829 tuples, growing daily.
+- Data store holds **5,323,283,829 tuples** and is growing daily.

-**Version and update cadence:**
+### What version is used and what is your update cadence with the project?
 - Currently using v1.8.16.
 - Internal cadence: monthly updates.
-- OpenFGA release cadence is faster than adoption, but upgrades are smooth with no backward compatibility issues.
+- OpenFGA release cadence is faster than Read AI’s adoption cadence, but upgrades have been smooth with no significant backward compatibility issues.

-**Adoption and integration experience:**
+### Can you walk me through what your experience was in either adopting it outright or integrating it with your existing services and applications?
+What challenges did you experience with the project?
-- Aligning internal data models with OpenFGA was the biggest challenge.
+- Aligning internal data models with OpenFGA’s authorization model was the biggest challenge.
-- Migration from proprietary system required careful design and data import.
+- Migration from proprietary system required careful design and data imports, but subsequent upgrades have been straightforward.
-- Performance at peak load has been excellent; OpenFGA never a bottleneck.
+- Performance at peak load has been excellent; OpenFGA has never been a bottleneck.

-**Documentation utility:**
+### Did you find the information in the repo or the project docs valuable to your implementation?
+If so, what did you find useful?
+- Yes, the documentation was key to adoption.
-- Documentation was key, with practical examples and modeling guides being especially useful.
+- Practical examples and detailed modeling guides were especially useful.
-- Bulk tuple import documentation was referenced during implementation.
+- Documentation on bulk tuple import was referenced during implementation.

-**Measurable value:**
+### Has your implementation of the project provided measurable value?
 - Improved confidence in secure data authorization.
 - Adoption of best practices improved internal design decisions.
-- Cost savings: reduced compute and hosting costs.
+- **Cost savings:** reduced compute and hosting costs due to OpenFGA’s optimized, self-hosted performance.
-- Reliable system performance even at high loads.
+- **Reliability:** system performance has been stable even at high loads.

-**Future plans:**
+### Do you have any future plans regarding the project?
-- Submit a case study and potentially a conference talk.
+- Intend to submit a case study and potentially a conference talk on the adoption experience.
-- Open to further upstream contributions as engineering team grows.
+- Currently not contributing upstream but open to more involvement in the future as the engineering team expands.

----

-## Perception
+### Perception
-**Project perception:**
+### What is your perception in terms of the project’s:

-- **Community openness:** Active, approachable, supportive; timely and constructive responses.
+- **Community openness:** The community is active, approachable, and supportive.
+Reported issues and feature requests receive timely and constructive responses.
-- **Governance:** Limited visibility; appears functional but greater transparency desired.
+- **Governance:** Limited visibility into governance structure.
+While functional, greater transparency would be beneficial.
-- **Community growth potential:** Strong growth with adoption from diverse organizations.
+- **Community growth potential:** Strong growth observed, with adoption increasing across diverse companies, including large enterprises.
-- **Maintainer diversity:** Heavily concentrated in a single company; broader diversity needed for long-term sustainability.
+- **Maintainer diversity:** Currently concentrated within a single company.
+Broader diversity is needed for long-term sustainability.
-- **Maintainer response:** Responsive and effective; bugs fixed quickly, feature requests handled thoughtfully.
+- **Maintainer response:** Maintainers are responsive and effective, with bugs fixed quickly and feature requests handled thoughtfully.

-**Participation in project community:**
+### How are you participating in the project community?
 - Attend community meetings.
-- Reported bugs fixed promptly.
+- Reported bugs that were promptly fixed by maintainers.
-- Track project progress actively.
+- Actively track project progress and updates.

-**Community engagement:**
+### Did you need to engage with the community members or maintainers?
+If so, what was the context and outcome?
-- Engagement via community channels productive.
+- Yes, engagement via community channels was productive.
-- Maintainers responded quickly to bugs and feature requests with high-quality outcomes.
+- Maintainers responded quickly to bugs and feature requests, with high-quality outcomes.

----

-## Project Strengths
+### Project Strengths
+### In your opinion, what are the overall strengths of the project?
-- Excellent documentation (clear, practical, example-driven).
+- Excellent documentation (clear, practical, and example-driven).
-- Strong project focus, solving a specific problem well.
+- Strong project focus (solves a specific problem very well).
 - High performance and reliability in production.
-- Support from larger companies in the ecosystem.
+- Support and backing from larger companies in the ecosystem.
 - Engaged and responsive community.

----

-## Project Improvements
+### Project Improvements
-**Challenges to full potential:**
+### Is there something you feel that holds the project back from reaching its ultimate potential?
-- Maintainer diversity; governance concentrated in one company.
+- Maintainer diversity—project governance is still concentrated in a single company.

-**Recommendations:**
+### In your opinion, what can the project do better?
-- Broaden the maintainer base and governance to improve sustainability and community trust.
+- Broaden the maintainer base and governance to increase sustainability and community trust.